If you would like to know more about Clever Accounts, please contact us on 0113 518 8800

 With the start of a new tax year just around the corner, it’s a good idea to start getting your finances in order so that you don’t have a last-minute panic.

 Last year a record 11.7 million customers submitted their tax returns to HMRC on time, with 861,085 submitting it on the deadline day.
 According to ‘Which?’, in a November 2022 survey, 31% of people who had filed a tax return before, said the thing they disliked most was worrying about making a mistake.

+But it really doesn’t need to be this difficult, particularly if you keep your finances up-to-date throughout the year.
 Our team supports thousands of freelancers and small business owners to manage their accountancy online, including their Self-Assessment Tax Return.

 To complete your tax return, it is necessary to document all your income sources over the year.
 If you are a company director and your only income is a salary from your business, that’s what should be recorded on the tax return.

 If you’ve received dividend payments or income from other investments and shares, or an asset such as a rental property, this will need to be detailed too, as will any pension contributions, state benefits and capital gains (such as a property you’ve inherited and disposed of) and lump sums such as redundancy payments.

 The amount of income tax you must pay is based on types of earnings you have, above the personal allowance of £12,570 for the year ended on 5th April 2023.
 Your employment income is then taxed according to which ‘Band’ it falls in to: